tonyb486/law-scripts/README.md

 `usage: patFetchFH.py <Patent Number>`

 Fetches the file history for a patent using the [PEDS API](https://ped.uspto.gov/peds/#!/) and the [IFW/CMS Archive](https://developer.uspto.gov/data/pair-archives) from the USPTO.
-Requires PyPDF2.
 May differ from the file history available on PAIR, and may be updated at different times.

+Dependencies: Python (3.x), PyPDF2.

 ## patFamilyTree.py

 `usage: patFamilyTree.py [-h] [--first] patent`

-`example usage: patFamilyTree.py <patent number> | dot -Tpdf > tree.pdf`
+`example: patFamilyTree.py <patent number> | dot -Tpdf > tree.pdf`

 A tool used for attempting to generate patent family trees.
 Uses data from the [PEDS API](https://ped.uspto.gov/peds/#!/) from the USPTO.
 It outputs data in the [dot](https://graphviz.org/doc/info/lang.html) format for use with [graphviz](https://graphviz.org/), which is required to actually generate a document.
 It's still sloppy, and its output should be checked manually.
 Use the `--first` option to only include an edge on the graph for the latest-filed parent of each application, and the first child application if applicable, which may greatly simplify more complicated family trees while still conveying the necessary information.

+Dependencies: Python (3.x), PyPDF2, Graphviz.

 ## checkAnnot.py